Electric water boiler

-An electric water boiler, also called a thermo pot or tea urn in British English, is a consumer electronics small appliance used for boiling water and maintaining it at a constant temperature in an enclosed reservoir.
+An electric water boiler, also called a thermo pot, is a consumer electronics small appliance used for boiling water and maintaining it at a constant temperature in an enclosed reservoir.
 It is typically used to provide an immediate source of hot water for making tea, hot chocolate, coffee, instant noodles, or baby formula, or for any other household use where clean hot water is required.
 They are a common component of Japanese kitchens and the kitchens of many East Asian countries, but are found in varying use globally.
 Smaller units are portable.
 Some thermo pots are designed with a feature that can purify water.

 Components

 An electric water boiler is a device comprising a water reservoir equipped with a heating element positioned at the bottom.
 While some models offer the convenience of multiple temperature settings, others are integrated into larger water systems capable of boiling water and dispensing it in various forms: hot, cold, or tepid.
 Dispensing methods vary and can include pouring, utilizing an electric pump, or pressing a large button that acts as a diaphragm pump.
-Additionally, electric water boilers are typically equipped with a built-in thermostat that senses when the water has reached its boiling point of 100 °C (212 °F), automatically shutting off to prevent overheating.
+Additionally, electric water boilers are typically equipped with an automatic shutoff to prevent boiling away all water and overheating.